Samsung/WATT/README.md

 ```bash
 ./docker-run.sh
 ```

+* This pulls and builds necessary images if they do not exists on local machine.
+Otherwise, docker tries to use existing images even if they are out of dated.
+Add '--rebuild' paramter in order to create new image.

 * Ensure 3000 port to be free.
 You should see logs on terminal:
 ```bash
 watt_container_1   | Listening on port 3000